E-Invoice Malaysia Implementation Date: How to Prepare for the Change

 Revenue Tier (Annual Turnover)Implementation DateNotes

-Above RM100 million1 August 2024Mandatory adoption for large businesses.
+Above RM100 million1 August 2024Mandatory for large businesses.

 RM25 million – RM100 million1 January 2025Mandatory for medium-sized businesses.